Charlotte Amalie, U.S. Virgin Islands: 18th century

-In the early 18th century, more than 3000 white settlers lived in town, and sugar production and slave trading were the economic mainstay.
+In the early 18th century, more than 3,000 white settlers lived in town, and sugar production and slave trading were the economic mainstay.
 After the Danish government wanted direct administration of the archipelago in 1754, the capital was moved from Charlotte Amalie to Christiansted on the Island of Saint Croix.
-That partly made the economy in town to transition from slave trading and agriculture to general commerce.
-The slight could not hamper the town's growth, as merchants profiteered in arms and rum trades to belligerent countries.
+That partly made Charlotte Amalie's economy transition from slave trading and agriculture to general commerce.
+The slight did not hamper the town's growth, as merchants profiteered in arms and rum trades to belligerent countries.

-In 1764, Charlotte Amalie was declared a free port by King Frederick V, and the town became the busiest harbor in the Caribbean.
+In 1764, Charlotte Amalie was declared a free port by King Frederick V, and it became the busiest harbor in the Caribbean.
 The American Revolution in the 1770s was good news for the town, as it was thriving times for the local businessfolk.
-The town began to be filled by immigrants from Europe, Africa and the Caribbean, most of them from other islands of the Lesser Antilles.
-By 1778, the Danish government had strengthened their military position by building Bluebeard's Castle and Blackbeard's Castle, lookout towers on the crests of the two hills in the town.
-The town prospered as a free port and United States, Danish, Sephardic, German, French, British, Italian and Spanish importing houses operated here.
-At the end of the 18th century, United States founding father and future architect of the United States Constitution, Alexander Hamilton, decided the town was so wealthy that "gold moved through the streets in wheel-barrows".
-At one point, the town of Charlotte Amalie in the Danish West Indies was the second-largest city in the Danish Realm, only smaller than the capital of Copenhagen.
+The town began to be filled by immigrants from Europe, Africa, and the Caribbean, most of them from other islands of the Lesser Antilles.
+By 1778, the Danish government had strengthened its military position by building Bluebeard's Castle and Blackbeard's Castle, lookout towers on the crests of the two hills in the town.
+The town prospered as a free port and U.S., Danish, Sephardic, German, French, British, Italian, and Spanish importing houses operated here.
+At the end of the 18th century, U.S. founding father and future architect of the U.S. Constitution Alexander Hamilton decided the town was so wealthy that "gold moved through the streets in wheel-barrows".
+At one point, Charlotte Amalie was the second-largest city in the Danish Realm, smaller only than Copenhagen.

 19th century

-A growing share of the West Indian trade passed through the port in the beginning of the 1800s, and the rise of steamships made Charlotte Amalie an ideal coaling station for ships sailing between North- and South America.

-In 1804, Charlotte Amalie was struck by a horrendous fire that destroyed more than 1200 homes and stores throughout the town.
-Two more fires came in 1805 and 1806, and the densely settled town lost another thousand buildings.
+A growing share of the West Indian trade passed through the port in the beginning of the 1800s, and the rise of steamships made Charlotte Amalie an ideal coaling station for ships sailing between North and South America.
+In 1804, a major fire struck Charlotte Amalie, destroying more than 1,200 homes and stores.
+Two more fires came in 1805 and 1806, and the town lost another thousand buildings.
 Neighboring islands gradually began importing coal directly from producers, and Charlotte Amalie was sidestepped in trade in the early 1800s.
-The abolition of slavery in 1848 further diminished Charlotte Amalie's commercial role and the town suffered from a brutal recession, as did most of the Caribbean following abolition.
+The abolition of slavery in 1848 further diminished Charlotte Amalie's commercial role and the town suffered a brutal recession, as did most of the Caribbean following abolition.

 During the American Civil War in the early 1860s, the town evolved into a smuggling center for ships running the federal blockade of ports in the Confederacy.
-As an acknowledgment of the port's smuggling success, the Danish government decided to move the capital of the archipelago back to Charlotte Amalie in 1871.
-The latter half of the 1800s was also soon hit by a cholera epidemic that killed thousands.
+As an acknowledgment of the port's smuggling success, the Danish government moved the archipelago's capital back to Charlotte Amalie in 1871.
+The latter half of the 1800s saw a cholera epidemic that killed thousands.
 Charlotte Amalie fell into an unsuccessful dormancy until the United States purchased the islands from Denmark in 1917.